santiment/academy/src/docs/sangraphs/metrics/top-holders-details/index.md

 ---
-title: Top Holders - Details
+title: Sangraphs - Top Holders - Details
 author: Santiment Team
-# References
-#

 ---
 *This article mentions one of several metrics we offer regarding top holders addresses.
 Please check* [*this